cyberforge1/imageForge/README.md

 - Creating a system that could store the images dynamically so that many users could access and interact with the application simultaneously.
 This was resolved by attaching an AWS S3 Bucket.
 - Correcting the grammar and other inconsistencies of the locally generated prompts.
 This was resolved by making a call to the ChatGPT API.

-Thanks for your interest in this project.
-Feel free to reach out with any thoughts or questions.

-Oliver Jenkins © 2024

 ## Contact Me
 - Visit my [LinkedIn](https://www.linkedin.com/in/obj809/) for more details.
 - Check out my [GitHub](https://github.com/cyberforge1) for more projects.
 - Or send me an email at obj809@gmail.com

+## Conclusion

+Thanks for your interest in this project.
+Feel free to reach out with any thoughts or questions.

+Oliver Jenkins © 2024